AL333Z/DomoScala/README.md

 GET   /push
 ```

 The APIs support both **fine grained and coarse grained granularity** when querying system status.
-Thus, a client can request/subscribe to information for all buildings and/or for a single device.
+Thus, a client can request/subscribe for/to information from all buildings to a single device.
 For more details on APIs, check `conf/routes` file.

 A sample response of a `GET   /buildings` request may have the following format: